Regularly Scheduled Maintenance

 These are all the main parts of the engine that are heavily used, and get a lot of wear and tear.
 Again, if your car has been maintained pretty well up until that point, you should get away pretty easily.
 If not, then you may need a little extra work done.

 How About 60,000 Mile Maintenance?
 What Happens There?…

 So needless to say, this timing belt is important at the 60K mark.
-After that it should be the same general check list that your vehicle went through at 30 thousand miles.
+After that, it should be the same general checklist that your vehicle went through at 30 thousand miles.
 Add your standard oil change and tire rotation if necessary.
-One additional thing that you’ll want done at this time however will be the brake fluid replacement.
+One additional thing that you’ll want to be done at this time however will be the brake fluid replacement.

 The Best Way to Be Sure You’re Doing All the Right Things…

-By sticking with a regularly scheduled maintenance plan you can have peace of mind knowing that your good for the next 30,000 miles or more in your vehicle.
+By sticking with a regularly scheduled maintenance plan you can have peace of mind knowing that you are good for the next 30,000 miles or more in your vehicle.

 All About Imports is the place to go if you’re in or near Denton, Texas.
-You can count on Jason and his team as they provide factory level service, scheduled maintenance, and repairs on Honda, Acura, Toyota, Lexus, Nissan, Infiniti, Scion or any import in between.
-Jason will give you his most fair price and his best service possible.
-Give Jason a call today at (940) 566-2125 or simply bring your car in and let Jason take a look.
+You can count on AAI as they provide factory-level service, scheduled maintenance, and repairs on Honda, Acura, Toyota, Lexus, Nissan, Infiniti, Scion, or any import in between.
+When it comes to regularly scheduled maintenance, the team at AAI will give you a fair price and the best service possible.
+Give AAI a call today at (940) 566-2125 or simply bring your car in and let All About Imports take a look.